svsaller/intershop-pwa/docs/concepts/deploy-url.md

 ### CDN Support

-If you want to deploy all static resources of the Intershop PWA to a [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network), you can use the above build steps to set the deploy URL via script on the build output.
+If you want to deploy all static resources of the Intershop PWA to a [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network), you can use the above build steps to set the deploy URL via script in the build output.
-Serving the resources with a CDN will reduce the load on the PWA significantly if certain pages can also be stored pre-rendered or if the experimental [Service Worker][concept-pwa-service-worker] support is used.
+Delivering resources via a CDN significantly reduces the load on the PWA if certain pages can also be stored pre-rendered or if the experimental [Service Worker][concept-pwa-service-worker] support is used.

 ### Embed PWA with Proxy on Website